triscacezar-droid/breath/README.md

 # Simple Breath

-A minimal breathing exercise app.
-Follow the prompts to breathe in, hold, and breathe out at a steady pace.
+This is a minimal breathing exercise app I made over the weekend using Cursor.

+I hope it helps you calm down and enjoy the world around around you.

 **Life gets busy.
 Take it easy.**